AliceO2Group/QualityControl/README.md

 #### Readout data received by the Task

 The header is a O2 header populated with data from the header built by the Readout.
-The payload received is a 2MB data page made of CRU pages (8kB).
+The payload received is a 2MB (configurable) data page made of CRU pages (8kB).

 __Configuration file__